QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 with the properties that

-* given the price system and government fiscal policy, the household consumption plans are optimal
+* given the price system and government fiscal policy,  consumption plans are optimal
 * the government budget constraints are satisfied for all $t$

-An equilibrium transition path can be computed  by "guessing and verifying"
+An equilibrium transition path can be computed  by "guessing and verifying" some endogenous sequences.

 In our {ref}`exp-tax-cut` example, sequences $\{D_t\}_{t=0}^{T}$ and $\{G_t\}_{t=0}^{T}$ are exogenous.

-In addition, we assume that the lump sum taxes $\{\delta_{yt}, \delta_{ot}\}_{t=0}^{T}$ are given and known to the households.
+In addition, we assume that the lump sum taxes $\{\delta_{yt}, \delta_{ot}\}_{t=0}^{T}$ are given and known to everybody inside the model.

-We can solve for sequences of other equilibrium objects following the steps below
+We can solve for sequences of other equilibrium sequences following the steps below

 1. guesses prices $\{W_t, r_t\}_{t=0}^{T}$ and tax rates $\{\tau_t\}_{t=0}^{T}$
 2. solve for optimal consumption and saving plans $\{C_{yt}, C_{ot}\}_{t=0}^{T}$, treating the guesses of future prices and taxes as true